If you’re a prospective birth parent, you may ask, “If my child is adopted, do I still have to pay child support?”

 Greensboro

-Sloane completed her undergraduate degree in Human Services Counseling at Old Dominion University.
-She is currently pursuing a Masters Degree in Social Work from the University of Southern California through the Virtual Academic Center, to be completed in August 2015.
-Sloane has been working in the social work field for about 8 years, working with children and families.
-She loves advocating for children!
+Sloane completed her undergraduate degree in Human Services Counseling at Old Dominion University and holds a Master's Degree in Social Work from the University of Southern California.
+Sloane has been working with children, birth mothers and adopting families for more than 10 years.
+She loves advocating for children and helping women during pregnancy.

 Lakisha Brown

 Lakisha completed her undergraduate degree in Sociology with a concentration in Social Welfare at Winston-Salem State University.
-She received her Master’s in Social Work from Syracuse University.
-Lakisha has worked with children, individuals and families for 11 years.
-Her experience includes, working with at risk youth, children and homeless families, case management, child mental health, as well as school social work.
-She is also a long-time basketball fan, and is a former player and coach.
+She received her Master of Social Work from Syracuse University.
+Lakisha has worked with children, individuals and families for more than 12 years.
+Her experience includes working with at-risk youth, homeless children and families, child mental health, as well as school social work and case management.
+She is also a long-time basketball fan, a former player and coach.
 She played at Winston-Salem State University and coached women’s basketball at Elon University and Syracuse University.
 Lakisha and her husband reside in Alamance County, with their young son.

 Asheville